 “When will this end…”– I thought to myself.

 I lost Barlow and his boys in the chaos behind the White House.
-There was just too many people, too many chiefs, too many languages going off at the same time.
-We clattered down the alley between the Governors compound and the White House, hooked a sharp right at the corner and squeezed past the MATV gun truck positioned in the middle of the street.
-As we ran, we kept close to the walls and did our best not to draw attention to ourselves.
-There was a lot of different ‘uniforms’ running around and I wasn’t exactly sure who was good and who was bad after my previous experience upstairs.
+There were too many people, too many chiefs, too many languages going off simultaneously.
+We followed the wall past the Governor’s compound and the White House, hooked a sharp right, and squeezed behind the gun truck in the middle of the street.
+We hugged the walls and stacked on the back of the Afghan compound.
+Many different uniforms were running around: Afghan army/police, American/Brits.
+I felt leary of anyone not wearing an American or British uniform.

-I could hear the rotors of an inbound helicopter in the near distance.
-As we made our way around the back of the White House, I could see a Medevac chopper approaching the District Center from the south.
-The UH-60 Blawkhawk landed on the LZ (Landing Zone) adjacent to the White House, covering the scene with moon dust and rocks; so much so that we had to stop moving.
-I couldn’t see my own hand in front of my face.
+The rotors of an inbound helicopter could be heard in the distance.
+From our position, the medevac dropped in from behind us, approaching the DC from the south.
+The UH-60 Blackhawk landed on the LZ (Landing Zone) adjacent to the White House, covering its surroundings with moon dust and rocks, so much so that we had to stop moving.

 “MOVING!” – the point man yelled.

-Danny, our DEA attaché’, broke my trance by the sound of his powerful, angry voice.
-He was yelling at the Afghan security guys that were lined up against the hesco barrier.
-One of them was a Afghan cop that had been hiding in the bunker the entire firefight.
-This was the same guy I was trying to kill from my firing position on the second floor of the White House.
-Jesus, can this get any more fucking crazy?
+Danny, our DEA attaché’, broke my trance with the sound of his powerful, angry voice.
+He yelled and questioned the cops lined up.
+One of them was a cop who was found in the ground-level sandbag bunker.
+It was the same guy I was trying to kill from my firing position on the second-floor catwalk.
+We ziptied the cops and turned them over to the Counter Intel guys for questioning.

 “We need guys on the roof, secure it!” – barked Staff Sgt Green.